LEVEL 3 DIPLOMA IN DESIGN (JEWELLERY)*

 16 Sept 2019 - 20 July 2020

-An beginners and intermediate level course that will provide you with the high level craft skills, research skills and knowledge you need to design and make professional quality pieces.
+This beginners and intermediate level jewellery course will provide you with the high level craft skills, research skills and knowledge you need to design and make professional quality pieces.

 About the course